albertopeam/Android-Infrastructure/README.md

 else if, else" blocks.
 Every ExceptionDelegate will return a HandleException that will handle the exception managed by its delegate.

-The next example covers the creation of a exception delegate that handle a FileNotFoundException, it will return a HandledException that can recover from it, in this example we only are going to inform that there is an internal error via log.
+The next example covers the creation of a ExceptionDelegate that handle a NullPointerException, it will return a HandledException that  recover for the exception, in this example we only are going to inform that there is an internal error via log.
+This delegate is only a example, its discouraged to capture RuntimException(NullPointerException ) in order to solve program errors during the development phase.
 ```java
 ExceptionDelegate aDelegate = new ExceptionDelegate() {
     @Override